 - Curtailment minimization

 - Curtailment sharing

-- Partially addressed via the curtailment mitigation in the welfare definition;
+- Partially addressed via the curtailment mitigation in the economic surplus definition;

 - Volume maximization

 - Merit order indeterminacy

 - Flow indeterminacy

-6.8.1.
+7.9.1.
 Curtailment minimization

-A bidding zone is said to be in curtailment when the market clearing price is at the maximum or the minimum allowed price of that bidding zone and submitted quantity at these extreme prices if not fully accepted.
+A bidding zone is said to be in curtailment when the market clearing price is at the maximum or the minimum allowed price of that bidding zone and submitted quantity at these extreme prices if not fully accepted for pricetaking orders.
+Here we define "price taking orders" as buy at max price of sell at min price period orders submitted at the time-resolution of the bidding zone.
 The curtailment ratio is the proportion of price-taking orders which are not accepted.
 All orders have to be submitted within a (technical) price range set in the respective bidding zone.
-Hourly supply orders at the minimum price of this range and hourly demand orders at the maximum price of this range are interpreted as price-taking orders, indicating that the member is willing to sell/buy the quantity irrespective of the market clearing price.
+Period supply orders at the minimum price of this range and period demand orders, indicating that the member is willing to sell/buy the quantity irrespective of the market clearing price.

 The first step aims at minimizing the curtailment of these price-taking limit orders, i.e. minimizing the rejected quantity of price-taking orders.
-More precisely, EUPHEMIA enforces local matching of price-taking hourly orders with hourly orders from the opposite sense in the same bidding zone as a counterpart.
-Hence, whenever curtailment of price-taking orders can be avoided locally on an hourly basis - i.e. the curves cross each other - then it is also avoided in the final results.
-This can be interpreted as an additional constraint setting a lower bound on the accepted price-taking quantity (see Figure 18 where the dotted line indicates the minimum of price-taking supply quantity to be accepted).
+More precisely, EUPHEMIA enforces local matching of price-taking period orders with period orders from the opposite sense in the same bidding zone as a counterpart.
+Hence, whenever curtailment of price-taking orders can be avoided locally on a period basis - i.e. the curves cross each other - then it is also avoided in the final results.
+This can be interpreted as an additional constraint setting a lower bound on the accepted price-taking quantity (see Figure 19 where the dotted line indicates the minimum of price-taking supply quantity to be accepted).

-Figure 18 - Dotted line indicates the minimum of (price-taking) supply volume to be accepted
+Figure 19 - Dotted line indicates the minimum of (price-taking) supply volume to be accepted

-This constraint is referred to as the LOCAL\MATCHING constraint, and it is active in the master problem, i.e. prior to the price- and volume- coupling problems, but as an additional constraint to the welfare maximization problem.
+This constraint is referred to as the LOCAL_MATCHING constraint, and it is active in the master problem, i.e. prior to the price- and volume- coupling problems, but as an additional constraint to the economic surplus maximization problem.

-6.8.2.
+7.9.2.
 Curtailment sharing